Chart Color Schemes

 North Wahroonga was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 North Wahroonga has a high level of cultural diversity, with 28.2% of its population speaking a language other than English at home and 40.8% born overseas.
-Christianity is the predominant religion in North Wahroonga, comprising 52.7% of its population.
-Judaism, however, is somewhat overrepresented compared to Greater Sydney, making up 0.9% versus 0.8%.
+Christianity is the predominant religion in North Wahroonga, making up 52.7% of the population.
+However, Judaism is overrepresented compared to Greater Sydney, comprising 0.9% versus 0.8%.

 Frequently Asked Questions - Diversity